 So, in summary, your restaurant name should be:

-Take your time, heed our advice, and make sure you run any potential names past a bunch of people before picking a winner.
+Take your time, heed our advice, and ensure you run any potential names past friends before picking a winner.